-Heightened risk exposure goes hand in hand with greater traffic volumes, and is the major reason why Victoria’s road toll remained static – hovering around 400 deaths per year between 1992 and 2002 – despite a continuing rollout of new road safety measures (not to mention an unprecedented level of spending on new roads).
-While the risk of being fatally injured on the road – as measured by the number of fatalities per kilometre travelled – has indeed decreased, the increase in the number of kilometres travelled completely cancelled it out, so the actual number of fatalities per year was no less in 2002 than ten years earlier.
+Heightened risk exposure goes hand in hand with greater traffic volumes, and is the major reason why for the entire decade between 1992 and 2002 Victoria’s road toll remained static – hovering around 400 deaths per year – despite a continuing rollout of new road safety measures and an unprecedented level of spending on new roads.
+While the risk of being fatally injured on the road – as measured by the number of fatalities per kilometre travelled – indeed decreased, the increase in the number of kilometres travelled completely cancelled it out, so the actual number of fatalities per year was no less in 2002 than ten years earlier.

 The stand-out record for the biggest decline in the road toll is still held by the years just prior to 1992, coinciding with the introduction of automatic speed cameras and higher rates of random breath testing.
 (It was also a time when public transport briefly increased its share of travel at the expense of the car.)